ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VkMemoryMapPlacedInfoEXT.md

 placement address of the memory map.
 The implementation will place the memory map at the specified address, replacing any existing maps in the specified memory range.
 Replacing memory maps in this way does not implicitly unmap Vulkan memory objects.
-Instead, the client **must** ensure no other Vulkan memory objects are mapped anywhere in the specified virtual address range.
+Instead, the application **must** ensure no other Vulkan memory objects are mapped anywhere in the specified virtual address range.
 If successful, `ppData` will be set to the same value as `VkMemoryMapPlacedInfoEXT`::`pPlacedAddress` and `vkMapMemory2KHR` will return `VK_SUCCESS`.
 If it cannot place the map at the requested address for any reason, the memory object is left unmapped and `vkMapMemory2KHR` will return `VK_ERROR_MEMORY_MAP_FAILED`.